 Please also refer to the NEW JERSEY CAMPUS SEXUAL ASSAULT VICTIM'S BILL OF RIGHTS (Appendix B)

-IV.
+VII.
 Records

-In implementing this policy, records of all complaints, resolutions, and hearings will be kept by the Title IX Coordinator indefinitely.
+In implementing this policy, records of all complaints, resolutions, and hearings will be kept by the Title IX Coordinator for a maximum of seven (7) years.